kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 Gatsby also has the idea of _transformers_.
 Transformers take input, usually an Abstract Syntax Tree (AST) and run it through processors that make changes.
 For example, there's [gatsby-transformer-remark]([https://www.gatsbyjs.org/packages/gatsby-transformer-remark/](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/)) that takes Markdown AST and parses it using Remark.

-Using a combination of _sources_ and _transformers_ you can basically take a transform one source of data into whatever you want as the output.
+Using a combination of _sources_ and _transformers_ you can basically transform one source of data into whatever you want as the output.

-##
+## Creating a TypeDoc Gatsby Source

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzA0NDAxNDUxLC02NzkxNzkxMl19
+eyJoaXN0b3J5IjpbLTk3MjkwODk2MiwtNjc5MTc5MTJdfQ==
 -->